MicrosoftDocs/CommunityToolkit/docs/maui/markup/extensions/semantic-properties.md

 ## SemanticHeadingLevel

-The `SemanticDescription` method sets a heading level to enable the`BindableObject` to be marked as a heading to organize the UI and make it easier to navigate.
+The `SemanticDescription` method sets a heading level to enable the `BindableObject` to be marked as a heading to organize the UI and make it easier to navigate for the platform's screen reader.

 The following example demonstrates how to set the heading level on a new `Entry`: